-This course will discuss the common livestock and poultry diseases of the Prairie Provinces.
-Emphasis will be placed on knowing the causes of the disease and how to prevent them through management and health programs.
-Animal welfare as it relates to commercial animal production will be discussed.
-Specialist in various fields of animal health will give invited lectures on some of the relevant issues affecting the livestock industry in Canada.
+Students will learn to identify diseases common to commercial livestock and poultry species used in commercial agriculture in the Prairie Provinces and discuss control and prevention measures.
+Animal welfare issues that are common to these production systems will also be addressed.
+The impact of both animal health and animal welfare on livestock and animal products will also be discussed.
 The Prerequisite for this course is ANSC 0420.
 This is an introductory course in animal structure and function.
-It deals with genetics, growth and reproduction will in farm animals as well as nutrition and utilization of nutrients.
+It deals with genetics, growth and reproduction in farm animals, nutrition and utilization of nutrients.